 [ Also Read: ASER 2017 – Skilling is the key to prosperity ]

-I admit that by now my head has begun to spin controllably and cannot go on any further.
-I definitely need some good news to cool off my tempers and look for some well-deserved relief.
-I make myself another great cup of hot steaming tea to rest my nerves and the spirits in the vicious world that we have gifted ourselves.
+I admit that by now my head has begun to spin uncontrollably and cannot go on any further.
+I definitely need some good news to cool off my tempers and look out for some well-deserved relief.
+I make myself another great cup of hot steaming tea to rest my nerves and lift my spirits in the vicious world that we have gifted ourselves.
 I will return to my newspapers in a while…

 It’s not entirely media’s fault that they are bringers of bad news..It gets higher ratings and sells more papers than good news.